charlotteliang/firebase-dataconnect-todo-app/README.md

 ```
 Setup Firebase MCP server based on this doc: https://firebase.google.com/docs/cli/mcp-server#before-you-begin
 ```
+This will automatically install Node.js and Firebase CLI if needed.

 **Then, create your Firebase project:**
 Ask your AI assistant: